Build a Working Capital Strategy that Strengthens Your Financial Future:

 Then, complete the form completely and accurately.
 You will need to provide several pieces of information, such as the legal description of the property, scope of work, time of work, and the names and contact information for the construction lender, general contractor, property owner, and party commissioning the work (if different from the property owner).

 It’s important to be detailed and specific in this step.
-Subcontractors and suppliers will send any preliminary notices to these names and addresses—so if they aren’t accurate, you risk not receiving that information in a timely manner.
+Subcontractors and suppliers will send any construction notices to these names and addresses—so if they aren’t accurate, you risk not receiving that information in a timely manner.

 Step 3: Sign and notarize